Innervision

 "Innervision" is a song by American heavy metal band System of a Down, released as a promotional single from their third studio album, Steal This Album!
 (2002).

 Overview

 "Innervision" was the first promotional single released from Steal This Album!.

 The song was leaked prior to the album's release, although it was not included in the Toxicity II bootleg, rather being leaked in a separate way.
 The origin of the leak is unknown.
 The leaked version features a slightly different arrangement and lyrics, most predominantly in the bridge and second verse where layered vocals are used on the album version.

-It is the only System of a Down single to not come with a music video.